 The synthesis of the above suggests that larger turbines increase the turbine CAPEX and the wind farm capacity factor while decreasing the BoP CAPEX, the OPEX and the DECEX.
 Given the state of the technology and the wind resource, there will always be an optimal turbine size that minimizes LCOE and which is water depth dependent.
 This optimal size increases with the depth.
-This is further illustrated in Figure 2.1.
-Note that the optimal size of 10 MW suggested by the figure is only indicative and the actual optimal size depends on the site conditions and the sea depth in particular.
+This is further illustrated in Figure 2.2.
+Note that the optimal size of 10 MW suggested by the figure is only indicative.